Royals vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have been victorious in 15, or 29.4%, of the 51 contests they have been chosen as underdogs in this season.
+- The Royals have been chosen as underdogs in 52 games this year and have walked away with the win 15 times (28.8%) in those games.

-- Kansas City has a record of 5-23 in games where bookmakers have it as underdogs of at least +140 on the moneyline.
+- Kansas City is 4-16 this season when entering a game as the underdog by +150 or more on the moneyline.

-- The moneyline set for this matchup implies the Royals have a 41.7% chance of coming away with a victory in the contest.
+- The Royals have an implied victory probability of 40% according to the moneyline set by sportsbooks for this matchup.

-- Games involving Kansas City have gone over the total set by oddsmakers in 26 of 63 chances this season.
+- So far this season, Kansas City and its opponents have hit the over in 26 of its 64 games with a total.

-- The Royals are 5-6-0 against the spread in their 11 games that had a posted line this season.
+- The Royals have an against the spread mark of 5-6-0 in 11 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!